 Best Fish Market Experience in Okinawa – Itoman Fish Market

-Among the three fish markets I’ve visited in Okinawa, Itoman Fish Market ranks No. 1.
-Other than great food options, the ambiance was right.
+Among the three fish markets I’ve visited in Okinawa, Itoman Fish Market ranks No. 1 (see location).
+Other than offering great food options, the ambiance was right.
 It wasn’t too quiet.
 Neither was it over-touristy.
 Best of all, there were tables for us to dine properly unlike in Tomari Fish Market.

 All in all, we spent a combined duration of one hour in both Itoman Fish Market and Farmers Market.

 So, that’s it for Day 1 Okinawa Itinerary (part 1).
 More travel tips to come.
-Stay tuned.
+Stay tuned to my next post.

 Love what you’ve read?
 If you like to get notified of newly-published beauty reviews and travel stories, just click the button below to subscribe.
 I’ll even give you some free and exclusive stuff.
 See you there!